๐Ÿ“… Published 3 May 2026 ๐Ÿ”„ Updated 17 May 2026 ๐Ÿ“– 2,083 words โฑ 10 min read

 Manure or Compost: Common Mistakes to Avoid

 Even a rich soil mix can go sideways if the basics are skipped.
-When choosing compost vs manure or balancing manure vs compost, these are the pitfalls that quietly reduce yields and soil health:
+When choosing compost or manure or balancing them, these are the pitfalls that quietly reduce yields and soil health:

 • Using fresh manure directly on plants: Fresh manure is too strong.
 It can burn roots, introduce pathogens, and disrupt soil biology.
 Always use well-aged or composted manure.

 • Assuming manure = compost: They are not the same.
-Compost is fully decomposed and stable, while manure is raw or semi-decomposed.
+Compost is fully decomposed and stable, while manure is fresh or semi-decomposed.
 Confusing the two leads to poor soil management.

 • Overloading nitrogen: Too much manure can push excessive leafy growth with little fruit.
-This is a common issue when misjudging compost or manure for crops like tomatoes.
+This is a common issue when misjudging either one for crops like tomatoes.

 • Ignoring compost in difficult soils: In sandy soil, nutrients wash away quickly.
 In clay soil, roots struggle to breathe.
 Compost fixes both by improving structure and moisture balance.